 International GS Trophy 2022

-Rugged mountains, vast valleys, wild rivers, dense forests and a fantastic coastline: BMW Motorrad will bring the International GS Trophy to Albania in late summer 2022.
+Rugged mountains, vast valleys, wild rivers, dense forests and a fantastic coastline: BMW Motorrad will bring the International GS Trophy to Albania between the 4th and 10th of September 2022.
 The country, which is considered an insider tip for off-road touring, is incredibly rich in flora, fauna and culture.
 The best Enduro riders in the world can look forward to discovering this as yet quite unknown beauty on their GS bikes, in numerous special stages, and experience the #SpiritOfGS up close.

 Once in a Lifetime